javathejhut/petiteFinder/README.md

 ## Installation

-The colony detection module of PetiteFinder was build on an open-source image detection toolbox [MMDetection](https://github.com/open-mmlab/mmdetection) and a CV library for large scale object detection via slicing called [SAHI](https://github.com/obss/sahi).
+The colony detection module of petiteFinder was build on an open-source image detection toolbox [MMDetection](https://github.com/open-mmlab/mmdetection) and a CV library for large scale object detection via slicing called [SAHI](https://github.com/obss/sahi).
 The GUI module was designed with the [tkinter](https://docs.python.org/3/library/tkinter.html) python library.

 - Clone the repo: